codefresh-io/cap-docs.codefresh.io/_docs/getting-started/entity-model.md

 #### Account
 Every user who signs in to CSDP gets a private administrator user account.

 If you received an invitation to CSDP, instead of a private user account, you are added as a collaborator to the main account.
-Your permissions are based on those assigned to you.
+Your permissions are based on those explicitly assigned to you.

 The number of collaborators in an account is defined by the current plan associated with it.